Building a progress indicator for the Comm utility

 Bash is a wonderful and terrible language.
 It can provide extremely elegant solutions to common text processing and system management tasks, but it can also drag you into the depths of convoluted workarounds to accomplish menial jobs.

-Recently I ran into one of these situations when trying to parse varying inputs in a control script. …
+Recently I ran into one of these situations when trying to parse varying inputs in a control script.
+The standard tools for argument parsing were breaking at every turn as I changed argument order and added flag options for flexibility. …

 Use Git hooks to create your own push deployment pipeline